 - 2 Ways To Make Green Fire

-I’ve added a bunch of new crystal-growing projects for you.
+We’ve got a bunch crystal-growing projects for you.
 Instructions range from crystals grown with home chemicals to easy lab chemical crystals to try.
-Here are some recent additions:

 - Grow Sugar Crystals